Mgallimore88/osfl_cnn_recognizer/windows-install.md

 # Installation on Windows

+1. Install WSL:<br>
-1. Install WSL: Follow the instructions at http://opensoundscape.org/en/latest/installation/windows.html in order to install Windows Subsysyem for Linux, but when prompted to install opensoundscape __0.10.1__, install opensoundscape __0.10.0__ instead.
+Follow the instructions at http://opensoundscape.org/en/latest/installation/windows.html in order to install Windows Subsysyem for Linux, but when prompted to install opensoundscape __0.10.1__, install opensoundscape __0.10.0__ instead.

 2. In addition to the instructions on opso, you may need to use the following powershell commands: